This guide existed previously but it became corrupted or whatever, so here it is again:

 There's a lot to be said for Geb's Blink==>Ult combo and if you time it well (with your allies aware you're doing it), you can set up a team attack.
 I suppose you can use it to get somewhere else more quickly if you really want to but you'd mostly pick this up on Geb if you wanted to initiate.

-*If you're not getting much response from team mates, maybe you don't put yourself in danger by blinking in, only to find your team didn't follow you in.
+*If you're not getting much response from team mates, maybe you don't put yourself in danger by blinking in, only to find your guys didn't follow you in.

 For those Odin spears only, IMO.